jiaxu-feng/forage/README.md

 ![architecture](fig/architecture.png)

-We extend our sincere thanks to the developers and maintainers of the open-source projects that made this work possible:
+We extend our sincere thanks to the developers and maintainers of the open-source projects that made this work possible
 - [openai/clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32)
 - [hfl/chinese-roberta-wwm-ext](https://huggingface.co/hfl/chinese-roberta-wwm-ext)
 - [aspis/swin-finetuned-food101](https://huggingface.co/aspis/swin-finetuned-food101)